Disinformation in the Russian invasion of Ukraine: Snake Island

-Ukrainian southern counteroffensive
+Ukrainian psychological operations

 In the summer of 2022, a number of Ukrainian officials spread misleading information about the impending Ukrainian counteroffensive in the south of the country in the Kherson Oblast in order to regain control of Kherson.
 Ukrainian special forces have said that the highly publicized Ukrainian counteroffensive in the Kherson Oblast was a military disinformation campaign aimed at distracting Russian forces from the real offensive that was being prepared in the Kharkiv Oblast.
 Taras Berezovets, a spokesman for the Ukrainian special forces brigade, said: "[It] was a big special disinformation operation. ...
 [Russia] thought it would be in the south and moved their equipment.
 Then, instead of the south, the offensive happened where they least expected, and this caused them to panic and flee".